A Neighbourhood Development Plan for Polperro & Lansallos Parish

 Polperro Community Council is formulating a Neighbourhood Development Plan (NDP) for our parish which will give us more say in how our community develops in future.
 The

-creation of this plan will be a major undertaking which will require active support from the Community as a whole.
+creation of this plan will be a major undertaking which will require active input and support from the community as a whole.

 What is a Neighbourhood Development Plan?

 Following the Localism Act of 2011 the planning system is changing in ways that will affect all communities, including Polperro.
 Within a broad policy framework for the county

 as a whole as set out in the Local Plan for Cornwall, communities are now legally empowered to set their own goals and priorities in the form of Neighbourhood Development Plans or their junior partners Neighbourhood Development Orders (NDOs).
 These plans will then be used to shape the future of the community.
 The scope of NDPs vary depending on local needs and ambitions, but typically they may include for example: